National Council of Churches: Environment

 During the oil crisis of the 1970s, NCC issued a statement in which it called for "Ecological Justice".
 The statement called for more work on renewable energy, reductions in energy sources that pollute, and support for energy sources that did not have adverse effects on communities (health, economic, etc.).
 This statement helped form the basis for the creation of the NCC's Eco-Justice program.
 Housed in the NCC Washington Office, the program focused on federal environmental policy.
 In 2013, the Eco-Justice program was spun off into its own organization, Creation Justice Ministries.
 CJM continues to work with NCC and its 38 member communions to coordinate efforts to protect the environment.

 Mass incarceration

-Over the past three years, NCC has taken a more active role in the struggle against mass incarceration.
+NCC has taken an active role in the struggle against mass incarceration.
 As early as 1979, NCC recognized the problem of a justice system based on retribution and the over-representation of communities of color in the prison population.
 More recently, NCC has worked for sentencing reform to reduce mandatory minimum sentences, advocated for clemency for individuals who were over sentenced, and prison conditions.
 In addition, NCC has also broadened this work to include police reform, especially in the wake of much publicized shootings in places such as Baton Rouge, Minneapolis, and Dallas.